Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Concepts/Connectivity-Single-region/Connectivity-Options-SingleRegion.md

 ## Public IP at the NSX Edge

 This option gives you more flexibility as it can scale up to over thousands of public IP's and can be used down to the tier 1.
 This means the public IP can sit

 - At the Virtual Machine
 - At the Load Balancer
-	- At a Network Virtual appliance at the NSX Edge

-- At the Virtual Machine
-- At the Load Balancer